Choosing child care

 - It is important to act when children's behaviour shows they are stressed, to try to find out what the problem is and make sure they feel safe.

 - If your child seems afraid to go to care or afraid of a care-giver, or seems to be going backwards in development (forgetting things he used to be able to do) it is important to stop the care and try to find a situation where he can cope.

-You may be eligible for Child Care Benefit if:
+You may be eligible for them if:

 - you use approved or registered child care, and